junxit/us-congress-bills-110/bill.md

   - **(3)** by striking the semicolon at the end of paragraphs (1) through (6) and inserting a period;
   - **(4)** by striking “; and” at the end of paragraph (7) and inserting a period; and
   - **(5)** by adding at the end the following new paragraphs:
-    > - **(9)** Certain lands in the Jefferson National Forest, which comprise approximately 3,769 acres, as generally depicted on the map entitled “Brush Mountain and Brush Mountain East” and dated February 2007, and which shall be known as the Brush Mountain East Wilderness.
+    > - **(9)** Certain lands in the Jefferson National Forest, which comprise approximately 3,743 acres, as generally depicted on the map entitled “Brush Mountain and Brush Mountain East” and dated October 2007, and which shall be known as the Brush Mountain East Wilderness.
     > - **(10)** Certain lands in the Jefferson National Forest, which comprise approximately 4,794 acres, as generally depicted on the map entitled “Brush Mountain and Brush Mountain East” and dated February 2007, and which shall be known as the Brush Mountain Wilderness.
     > - **(11)** Certain lands in the Jefferson National Forest, which comprise approximately 4,223 acres, as generally depicted on the map entitled “Seng Mountain and Raccoon Branch” and dated February 2007, and which shall be known as the Raccoon Branch Wilderness.
     > - **(12)** Certain lands in the Jefferson National Forest, which comprise approximately 3,270 acres, as generally depicted on the map entitled “Stone Mountain” and dated February 2007, and which shall be known as the Stone Mountain Wilderness.